1barnowl/venom1/README.md

 Venom Core functions as a distributed, policy-enforced sensor fusion and event attestation subsystem designed to ingest heterogeneous, real-time telemetry from geospatially dispersed sources—including electro-optical, thermal, acoustic, radio-frequency, and open-source intelligence feeds—and collapse them into a temporally aligned, hierarchically structured, and cryptographically verifiable stream of canonical observables.
 It applies a role-based access control matrix with classification ceilings at the point of ingestion, ensuring that downstream computational processes receive only authorized, schema-conformant representations of environmental state.
 The system maintains an append-only, machine-readable audit ledger of all visibility decisions and derived alerts, thereby establishing a non-repudiable chain of perceptual provenance that enables deterministic replay, forensic reconstruction, and gated promotion of autonomous behaviors based on empirically validated situational ground truth.

-Constituent Subsystems / Modules / Software
+Constituent Subsystems / Modules / Software:

-  Global Surveillance Feed (C2-integrated, satellite-uplink-aware)

-  Machine Mapping Module
+  Global Surveillance Feed (C2-integrated, satellite-uplink-aware) Machine Mapping Module
   Environment Mapping Module
   Thermal Imaging Analyzer
   Crowd Density Estimator
   Behavior Tracker

 Comprehensive Capabilities